 Urea fertiliser accounts for the majority of synthetic nitrogen fertiliser used in New Zealand.
-It is mainly applied to dairy pasture land to boost pasture growth during the autumn and spring months.

-Urea application was identified as a key category for the Agriculture sector in 2020 (level and trend assessment).
+It is mainly applied to dairy pastureland to boost pasture growth during the autumn and spring months.
+Urea application was identified as a key category for the Agriculture sector in 2021 (level and trend assessment).

-Urea application contributed an estimated 542.0 kt CO2, representing 0.7 per cent of New Zealand's gross emissions and 1.4 per cent of Agriculture emissions in 2020.
+Urea application contributed an estimated 553.2 kt CO2, representing 0.7 per cent of New Zealand's gross emissions and 1.5 per cent of Agriculture emissions in 2021.

-Emissions from Urea application increased 1,282.9 per cent between 1990 and 2020.
-Since 1990, the proportion of urea fertiliser applied (relative to total synthetic nitrogen fertiliser use) increased from 41.5 per cent to 72.3 per cent.
+Emissions from Urea application increased 1,311.4 per cent between 1990 and 2021.
+Since 1990, the proportion of urea fertiliser applied (relative to total synthetic nitrogen fertiliser use) increased from 41.5 per cent to 78.7 per cent.

-There is no country-specific methodology on CO2 emissions from Urea application for New Zealand.
+There is no country-specific methodology on CO_2 emissions from Urea application for New Zealand.
 Emissions associated with the application of urea are estimated using a Tier 1 methodology (equation 11.13; IPCC, 2006), using the default emission factor for carbon conversion of 0.20.

-Research into urease inhibitors (see section 5.5.2) has demonstrated they are effective in slowing down the activity of the urease enzyme that hydrolyses urea to ammonium (as reported in section 5.5.2), but they do not reduce the release of CO_2 (S Saggar, pers. comm., 2014).
+Research into urease inhibitors (see section 5.5.2) has demonstrated they are effective in slowing down the activity of the urease enzyme that hydrolyses urea to ammonium (as reported in section 5.5.2), but urease inhibitors do not reduce the release of CO_2 (S Saggar, pers. comm., 2014).